Models#

 Using the functions oumi.builders.build_model() and oumi.builders.build_tokenizer(), you can instantiate models and tokenizers, regardless of their architecture.
 To further configure and customize a model, you can use the oumi.core.configs.ModelParams class.

-# Example using Oumi's main model interface
+# Example using Oumi OSS's main model interface

 import torch